 For more information please visit https://www.vita.ie

-This year, 2018, marked the thirty-first year that the Tiospaye (related families) of the Afraid Of Bear and American Horse have sun danced in the Black Hills, honoring orientations received from several elders, principally Larue Afraid Of Bear, who told us decades ago “Use the Black Hills, or lose it.”
+This year, 2018, marked the thirty-first year that the Tiospaye (related families) of the Afraid Of Bear and American Horse have sun danced in the Black Hills, honouring orientations received from several elders, principally Larue Afraid Of Bear, who told us decades ago: “Use the Black Hills, or lose it.”

 “It is good for us to remember the elders of the Tiospaye who led us into the Black Hills; how they held inipi for several years in various places, seeking initial permission for the ceremony; how they instructed the first group of dancers, shared their songs from their elders and set the structure and sequencing of the great ceremony.
 In consideration of the many allies that have come into their lives over the decades, and in contemplation of the original pipe instructions on the sacred four colors of humankind, they instructed as positive the respectful inclusion of peoples originating in other cultures and races.”